mshende-project/elastic-search-demo/Readme.md

 # Symfony Message Encryption with Docker

 This project is a Symfony-based application that allows users to securely share encrypted messages with colleagues.
-The application includes features for setting message expiry, either after being read once or after a specified period.
+The application includes features for creating encrypted message, and remove after being read once or after a an expiration period.
 It is set up using Docker for easy deployment and includes a cron job for automatically removing expired messages.

 ## Table of Contents